 Rahul Gandhi to interact with regional electronic news media today

-New Delhi, May 16: Former Congress party Chief and Wayanad MP, Rahul Gandhi will hold a media interaction today at noon, where he would be taking questions from representatives from electronic regional media.
+New Delhi, May 16: Former Congress party chief and Wayanad MP, Rahul Gandhi will hold a media interaction today at noon, where he would be taking questions from representatives from electronic regional media.

 Rahul Gandhi's press conference is said to be streamed live on his YouTube channel and on his official Twitter account.